aupasana/vedanta-old/pages/approach.md

 In addition to this, some new youtube channels are particularly useful.

 - [video classes by Sw.
 Brahmanand Giri, in Hindi][br] (including tattva bodha, tarka sangraha with commentaries, artha sangraha and the bhagavad gita bhashya)
 - [video classes by Sw.
-Vijayananda Puri, in Hindi][vi] (including the vedanta paribhasha, and some of the upanishad bhashyas with tika)
+Vijayananda Puri, in Hindi][vi] (including the vedanta paribhasha, ongoing classes of the upanishad bhashyas with tika, and prakarana granthas)
 - [video classes of the Siddhanta Lesa Sangraha by Sri Kutumba Shastry, in English][sls]

 [br]: https://www.youtube.com/channel/UC7ahgOP9X8riUl39nxgixFA